 Macromedia’s merger with Adobe

-Rob is admitted to practice only in California, Idaho and Washington.
+Rob is a member of the State Bars of California, Idaho and Washington.
 He received his A.B. degree in biochemistry and history in 1987 from Bowdoin College where he graduated summa cum laude and Phi Beta Kappa.
 He received his J.D. degree, with distinction, in 1993 from Stanford University.

 Sophia Hudson is a capital markets partner in the New York office of Kirkland & Ellis LLP.
 Sophia advises issuers and underwriters on capital markets transactions, including initial public offerings and follow-on equity offerings, public and private high-yield, investment-grade and convertible debt offerings and private placements of equity and convertible securities for early stage companies.
 She also counsels her corporate clients, including management teams and boards of directors, on governance, corporate and securities law matters.

-Her experience ranges across a variety of industries, including biotech, consumer, financials, industrials, mining, retail, specialty pharmaceuticals and technology.
+Her experience ranges across a variety of industries, including consumer goods, financials, industrials, life sciences, mining, retail, specialty pharmaceuticals and technology.
 She has represented all the major U.S. investment banks.